Members of Stanford University School of Medicine and Stanford Law School

 [The New England Journal of Medicine has a summary of the study to be found

 If you or a loved one has been hurt by medical malpractice in Missouri

 or Arkansas, Johnson, Vorhees & Martucci can help you build a claim

 that accounts for all of your damages.
 Our medical malpractice attorneys

-in Joplin, Springfield, Rogers, and Bentonville have 140+ years of collective
+in Joplin and Springfield have 140+ years of collective experience,

 only collect a paycheck if you collect a settlement, and offer